-Risk and opportunities management
+Risk and opportunity management

 For Fraport, corporate governance also means handling corporate risks and opportunities responsibly.
-For this reason, Fraport has introduced a comprehensive Group-wide risk and opportunities management system.
-The structure of the risk and opportunities management system and a report on key risks and corporate opportunities are presented in detail by the Executive Board in the management report for the fiscal year.
-Depending on their importance for the company, changes to key risks or significant opportunities opening up during the year are published either in an ad hoc disclosure or as part of the financial reporting during the year or the quarterly releases.
+For this reason, Fraport has introduced a comprehensive Group-wide risk and opportunity management system.
+The structure of the risk and opportunity management system and a report on key risks and corporate opportunities are presented in detail by the Executive Board in the management report for the fiscal year.
+Depending on their importance for the company, changes to key risks or significant opportunities opening up during the year are published either in an ad hoc disclosure or as part of the financial reporting during the year or the interim releases.

 The early risk recognition system is also part of the annual audit by the auditor.
-The effectiveness of the internal control and risk management system is monitored by the Supervisory Board in accordance with Section 107 (3) of the AktG.
+The effectiveness of the internal control and risk management system, and of the internal auditing system as well as the audit of accounts is monitored by the Supervisory Board in accordance with Section 107 (3) of the AktG.
 At Fraport, the finance and audit committee of the Fraport AG Supervisory Board performs this task.